thammanant/HTB-writeup/TombWatcher/writeup.md

 # TombWatcher Writeup - by Thammanant Thamtaranon

-**TombWatcher** is an medium-difficulty Windows machine hosted on Hack The Box.
+**TombWatcher** is a medium-difficulty Windows machine hosted on Hack The Box.

 ## Reconnaissance
 - I began with a full TCP port scan, including service/version detection and OS fingerprinting: